 Chad is a landlocked country in Central Africa.
 Neighboring countries include Libya, Sudan, Central African Republic, Cameroon, Nigeria, and Niger.
-The geography is broad with arid plains and desert in the north and mountains in the northwest.
-The government system is a republic; the chief of state is the president, and the head of government is the prime minister.
+The geography is broad with arid plains and deserts in the north and mountains in the northwest.
+The government system is a republic; the chief of state and head of government is the president.
 Chad has a mixed economic system in which much of the population relies on subsistence farming and livestock, but private sector development depends on foreign capital.
 Chad is a member of the Economic Community of Central African States (ECCAS).

 Select variable and countries to compare in table format.